Today’s article is posted by guest blogger Marlis (Joe’s wife).

 Substitution: I’m sure you’re seen “Dilly Green Beans” at your local farmer’s market for sale.
 It’s simply 2/3 lb. of French green beans (haricot verts) with ends trimmed for the vegetable and dill sprigs for the herb – same technique and pickling recipe applies.

 Joe and Marlis Morrison own and operate Morrison Lawn and Landscape.
-We provide full service lawn care to both residential and commercial customers in Gastonia and Bessemer City, NC.
+We provide full service lawn care to both residential and commercial customers in select areas of Gastonia, NC.
 If you have interest for us to visit your property for a free consultation for weekly lawn care, contact us today at (704) 813-2545.
 Click here to contact us via email.